becky97/my-second-repo/README.md

 The gexpress project is a structurally opinionated scaffold generator for [http://expressjs.com](http://expressjs.com).
 It aims to take the pain out of starting an Express project from scratch, offering a CLI tool to quickly scaffold new applications on the fly and start working on the real code, immediately.

+- Scaffold URL's, view files and layouts.
 - Use [ES6 Javascript](https://github.com/lukehoban/es6features) anywhere in your application (including frontend and backend).
-- Scaffold URL's, view files and layouts.
 - Asset pipeline that's easily configurable and ready for drop-in files.
 - Configured [SASS](http://sass-lang.com) compiler and minification for frontend assets using [gulp](http://gulpjs.com).
 - [Handlebars](http://handlebarsjs.com) templating system (if you seriously want to use Jade, leave now).
 - A few frontend helpers and utilities to keep your HTML looking beautiful.
+- Git integrations that make you smile.

 ### Installation